TetherIO/CS260_Spring_23_Final/README.md

 ## NOTE

 ### Fell Short
 As we chuckled about in class, sometimes even a simple maze project ends up being unexpectedly challenging.
-This was a brutal one for me that required quite a bit of head scratching and turning to past math textbooks to try and remember the different algorithms.
+This was a brutal one for me; it required quite a bit of head scratching and turning to past math textbooks to try and remember the algorithms.
 It came down to a few years of experience, about 15 years ago, with programming in x86 assembly that hellped with pointers and understanding how programs are stored in memory.
 Regardless, I will need to contine to work on my C/C++ because it was clear how reliant I was on VSCode and CLION to essentially complete and format my code.
 I'm submitting this with what I believe show understanding of the topics and of the project's requirements -- but again, the original plan (see images below) was.
 I'll continue to work on this after my other finals tomorrow as I think I'm close to implementing a maze that displays on the commandline.

-### MUST-DO
+### IMMEDIATE ATTENTION
 * ~~Finish complexity analysis~~
-* Better comments explaining my process
+* Expand comments explaining my process (then screenshot into
+* Replace BFS with Dijkstra's for ShortestPath

 ### IF TIME PERMITS
 * Use Prim's for createMaze to replace basic 'odd' method used as a placeholder
-* Replace BFS with Dijkstra's for ShortestPath
 * Delete edges in destructor of Graph(?)
 * Convert to undirected or detect all neighbors instead of 'one way' neighbor
 * Fix the maze print function